 “Hybrid-Lite” events are a more practical and affordable way to deliver an exceptional on-site experience while opening up your conference content to a wider audience.

-Instead of recording an on-site conference session as it’s happening, speakers pre-record their presentations before the conference.
-They can use their recording tool of choice.
-Or, to make it even easier, use an abstract management system with a built-in video capture and recording tool, like CATALYST, to give your speakers a centralized place to both record and submit their video presentations.
+Instead of recording an on-site conference session as it’s happening, speakers pre-record their presentations before the conference using their recording tool of choice.

 Some of the benefits of this hybrid-light conference format include: